 Principles and elements of painting, drawing, printmaking and sculpture all come together into one application.
 Mostly on paper or on plywood panel, a wide-range of content goes through a vigorous and rigorous process.
 With oil paint, plaster, charcoal and collage, Alan develops richly dynamic surfaces using additive and deductive “marks” – an image, a scrape, a slash of paint, etc. Tinkering with anything art-makeable at reach, his concepts range from layered portraits, figures, dresses, fingerprints, Americana icons, walls with journal-entry-like stencil and text.
 Overall, Alan’s style falls inside Traditional and a Contemporary Art.
 With figurative academia and unconventionality of the avant-garde experimentation Alan brings forth boldness, sensitivity and playfulness with a dark spin.

-Currently looking to soon join Cornerstone Properties’ new art studios project, barn5400, Alan has been working at S11, Sonoma.
-He has been producing artwork from the remnant ash and debris collected from his Glen Ellen home/painting studio lost in 2017 Nuns Wildfire.
+2018-2020, Alan created artwork from the remnant ash and debris collected from his Glen Ellen home/painting studio lost in 2017 Nuns Wildfire.
 As a revisit to the Jasper John’s “flag” motif, the American and also the California flag depict a kind Symbolism of his content of loss, but now transformed into his most dynamic creative process.
-The ash, strips of charred wood and other remnant “found objects” have been integrated with collaged ink-jet images printed on emergency assistance organizations’ handouts as well as pages from his journal/sketchbook, Alan hopes to offer inspiration and healing for his community stricken with the aftermath of the worse National wildfire on record.
-Proceeds of artwork sales have been slated for his personal recovery fund as well as donating $25,000 to a local Sonoma County foundation fund.
+The ash, strips of charred wood and other remnant “found objects” integrated with collaged ink-jet images printed on emergency assistance organizations’ handouts as well as pages from his journal/sketchbook, Alan offered up inspiration and healing for his community stricken with the aftermath of one of the worse National wildfire on record.